 Color Correction Can Make or Break Your Photos and Videos.
 There are many applications on both desktop and mobile that can help assist you in color correction to bring out the most in your photos and videos.
-I am a big fan of the Adobe Creative Cloud suite of professional tools for desktop and enjoy playing with Photo Lab Pro on my mobile devices.
+Our agency is a fan of the Adobe Creative Cloud suite of professional tools for desktop and playing with Photo Lab Pro on mobile devices.
 That said, we’ll get more into software and tools in another post.
-What I recommend more than specific tools is to pick one and practice.
+What is recommended more than specific tools is to pick one and practice.
 Color correction is an art form and the better you get, the better your visual content will be.

 Check out the image below to see the difference between a good image and a great one!

 With some subtle changes like increasing the exposure (light) and boosting the saturation (colors), we get a good photo and make it great!